 There are many mosques and prayer places around Stockholm but the following are more central mosques:

 - Hotorget Mosque, Apelbergsgatan 34

 Sweden is a great travel destination and Stockholm is definitely a Muslim friendly destination to visit in Europe.
 With cheap flights, great history and halal food, you are definitely in for a treat.

 Alia Amir, a Sweden-based sociolinguist by profession, writer, poet, storyteller and a lover of world cultures, languages, and traditions.
 She writes and blogs at The Linguistsays.
-When transcribing or writing academic articles, she can be found discovering mundane things in and around the Swedish region Östergotland on a bike or gathering the wild berries with her husband and four children.
+When transcribing or writing academic articles, she can be found discovering mundane things in and around the Swedish region Östergotland on a bike or gathering the wild berries with her four children.
 You can follow her adventures on Instagram here.